elsiribot/fedi/ui/docs/meta_fields/federation_icon_url.md

 # `federation_icon_url`

-A URL to a JPG or PNG file used as the federation icon
+A URL to a JPG or PNG file used as the federation icon.

+Recommended size: 500px, 1:1 aspect ratio

 Use this field to display a custom icon next to the federation name throughout the app.